 Natasha Lycia Ora Bannan

 Ms. Bannan has spent more than a decade in the public and non-profit sectors working passionately on issues affecting women and communities of color.
-Most recently she served as Manager of Multicultural Initiatives at the national headquarters for Girl Scouts of the USA in New York.
+She served as Manager of Multicultural Initiatives at the national headquarters for Girl Scouts of the USA in New York.
 She sits on the board of World Pulse, a global media organization dedicated to broadcasting the untapped voices of women worldwide, as well as the Red Tent Women's Project, a dynamic community of women who are catalysts for social change in New York City.

-Ms. Bannan is involved with numerous organizations dedicated to empowering women, including Las Comadres Para Las Americas and the National Hispana Leadership Institute, the premier leadership program for Latinas of which she was chosen for a fellowship as part of the class of 2006.
+Ms. Bannan has been involved with numerous organizations dedicated to empowering women, including Las Comadres Para Las Americas and the National Hispana Leadership Institute, the premier leadership program for Latinas of which she was chosen for a fellowship as part of the class of 2006.
 She is a certified Empowerment Trainer through the Empowerment Institute and is the recipient of the Peace, Health and Justice Award from Casa Atabex Ache, an organization in the South Bronx facilitating collective transformation and social change for women of color.

-Raul Pinto is currently a second-year law student at CUNY School of Law and resides in Queens, New York.
+Raul Pinto is a 2010 graduate of CUNY School of Law and resides in Queens, New York.
 He was born in Santiago, Chile and immigrated with his family to the United States in 1992, finding a home in Dover, New Jersey.
 In 2003, Raul received his B.A. from Rutgers University, majoring in History and Sociology while concentrating in Latin American History.
 Upon graduating from Rutgers, Raul worked as a real estate paralegal at a law firm in Morristown, New Jersey until the summer of 2007 when he became a member of CUNY Law School's Class of 2010.
 He spent the summer of 2008 as an intern at American Friends Service Committee's Immigrant Rights Program, directly working on immigration cases and policy affecting undocumented immigrants.
 Upon earning his law degree, Raul plans to practice law on issues affecting the Latino community in the United States.